 Please see the Computer Science and Software Engineering Courses page for course descriptions and prerequisites.

-Applied Computer Science MAPCompSc Core (16 credits)
+credits chosen from the Applied Computer Science MAPCompSc Core

-Applied Computer Science MAPCompSc Electives (29 credits)
+credits chosen from Applied Computer Science MAPCompSc Electives

 credits minimum chosen from the following Topic Areas:

-credits maximum chosen from the following computer science courses at
+credits maximum chosen from the following computer science courses at the 6000 level:

 The Graduate Co-op Option is a structured Internship program offered through the Institute for Co-operative Education.
 Students registered in the Master of Applied Computer Science (MApCompSc) program with the Gina Cody School (GCS) are eligible to apply to the Co-op Option.
 For the general guidelines, please refer to the Institute of Co-operative Education.